Shark Species Valuation Reports: The Why and How

 AESTHETIC VALUE is traditionally defined as the value created by biodiversity through the beauty and quality of life created by the species and environment.
 It is calculated as the willingness to pay, i.e., the maximum price a person is willing to pay to see the species, plus a virtual willingness to pay, i.e., the price a person is willing to pay for a product related to the species on e-commerce platforms.

 CARBON VALUE is defined as the value of the CO2e removed from the atmosphere by a particular species at the time of the valuation and the expected CO2e to be removed in the future.
-It is known for a fact that sharks do play a role in the Blue Carbon ecosystem from two perspectives:
+It is calculated based on established scientific carbon accounting methods.
+It is known for a fact that sharks play a role in the Blue Carbon ecosystem from two perspectives:

 1. As apex predators, sharks help to control the herbivorous populations, which prevents them from overgrazing the seagrass meadows, and sharks exert indirect control over pelagic consumers.
 This is crucial as seagrass, Phyto, and zooplankton all play a vital role in carbon sequestration.

 While it is understood that sharks contribute to solving the planet’s carbon threat, there is a lack of scientific evidence that can justify their actual impact in terms of carbon value.
-Therefore, most shark valuation reports will not include this value, unfortunately.
+Therefore, most shark valuation reports will not include this value.

 ECONOMIC VALUE is defined as the value that is created by biodiversity through their contribution directly to the economy, taking into consideration up to 28 different economic sectors, the largest being recreation, tourism, and the entertainment industry.
 Entertainment, social media, and gaming numbers are only applied in the reports if the value can be directly attributed to the species in that particular region.

-TOTAL CONSERVATION VALUE is the sum of the above values.
+TOTAL CONSERVATION VALUE is the sum of the Species Existence Value and the Impact Value.
 It represents the total value created by the species population when it is sustainably and actively protected and managed.

 VALUE IN VALUING BIODIVERSITY